GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: [gventry] shortcode not working when using the Entry ID is "first" or "last"

 = 2.16.6 on January 12, 2023 =

 * Fixed: Fatal error due to an uncaught PHP exception